Rachel Jasinski, CRC I

-Rachel Jasinski is a Research Associate at the Boston Center for Memory.
-She supports the research program and assists in the management of Phase II and Phase III clinical trials investigating pharmacotherapy for individuals with Mild Cognitive Impairment and Alzheimer’s Disease.
+She began her career at BCM as a research associate supporting the research program and assisted in the management of Phase II and Phase III clinical trials investigating pharmacotherapy for individuals with Mild Cognitive Impairment and Alzheimer’s Disease.
 She completed her B.S. in Psychology with a minor in Neuroscience at the University of Maryland, College Park.

 Throughout her undergraduate career she worked as a research assistant on a variety of projects involving both psychology and neuroscience.
 At the University of Maryland, she worked in the Cognition and Development Lab on campus.